AndrewCunliffe/DroneAllometryAnalysis/README.md

 The repository is split into three parts: (1) photogrammetric processing in Agisoft PhotoScan (now Metashape), (2) processing point clouds in Python  and (3) data analysis and visualisation in R

+Raw data for this study are archived with the NERC Environmental Information Data Centre: "Cunliffe, A., et al., (2020).
+Allometric modelling of plant biomass from drone-acquired photographs: drone images, ground control marker coordinates and biomass data from 36 sites, 2016-2020".
+DOI:10.5285/1ec13364-cbc6-4ab5-a147-45a103853424.

 ## Part 1 - photogrammetric processing in Agisoft PhotoScan (now Metashape)
 _NB.
 This code will need to be updated to work with the updated python API in MetaShape 1.6.0!_